Microsoft/azure-docs.pt-pt/articles/azure-monitor/platform/alerts-metric-create-templates.md

             "type": "string",
             "minLength": 1,
             "metadata": {
-                "description": "Resource type of target resources to be monitored.
-Currently only supported resource type is Microsoft.Compute/virtualMachines"
+                "description": "Resource type of target resources to be monitored."
             }
         },
         "metricName": {